Cutaneous drug reactions

 For further skin relief, add powdered oatmeal (or 1 cup of oatmeal in a sock) to a lukewarm bath.

 - Thyme (Thymus vulgaris).
-Do not take thyme if you take blood-thinning medication.
+DO NOT take thyme if you take blood-thinning medication.
 Never take oil of thyme, which can be toxic.
+Thyme may have hormone-like effects in the body.
+People who have a history of hormone-sensitive cancers, or other hormonal issues, should use caution.

 Acupuncture can help reduce itching and inflammation of the skin.
 Most treatments will focus on "cooling surface heat."